BUU22594 Organisation Change for Sustainable Futures 2025/26

 Iseult Sheehy is a Political Ecologist, working at the nexus of environment, economics, politics and sociology.
 She has BA in Economics and Political Science, an MSc in Development and was a Fulbright Scholar with the Indigenous Design and Planning Institute in the University of New Mexico, studying aspects of Puebloan and Navajo praxis for sustainability.

 Iseult is the Head of Operations for Business for Biodiversity Ireland and former Executive Coordinator of Natural Capital Ireland where she brought her expertise in Natural Capital to many national projects including Ireland’s 4th National Biodiversity Action Plan and the National Economic and Social Council’s Valuing and Accounting for Nature in Ireland.
-Iseult is an Adjunct Teaching Fellow at Trinity College Business school where she coordinates an undergraduate module on business management and environmental crisis and has a keen interest in fostering ecological knowledge across disciplines.
+Iseult is an Adjunct Teaching Fellow at Trinity College Business school where she coordinates the undergraduate module Organisational Change for Sustainable Futures and has a keen interest in fostering ecological knowledge across disciplines.